BY571/GARNE-Genetic-Algorithm-with-Recurrent-Network-and-Novelty-Exploration/README.md

 ### Performance of GA with different Network Types:
-Perfomance tested on the Damper-v1 Environment
+Perfomance of the three different neural network types tested
 ![ff](imgs/GA_with_different_neural_network_types.png)